-- a. reference to existing physico-chemical data for characterisation of the substances. - b. reference to a published report, and specifically analytical data including GC-MS data on specific EPA and Grimmer PAHs, elemental analysis, TLC-FID, LCC, PAH content on the basis of DMSO extraction and gravimetry, SIMDIS-GC, and PAC 2 analysis. - c. that it is practically impossible and serves no purpose to identify all of the components in RAEs. - d. that the standard proposed by ECHA is unrealistic and excludes petroleum substances from using read-across. - e. hypothesising about the potential number of components and their possible concentration, and thus concluding that only simple compositional breakdown has been provided. - f. arguing that the constituent pools that have been measured are representative of the pools referred to in the multi-constituent/ UVCB RAAF considerations, and thus are
+- a. reference to existing physico-chemical data for characterisation of the substances. - b. reference to a published report, and specifically analytical data including GC-MS data on specific EPA and Grimmer PAHs, elemental analysis, TLC-FID, LCC, PAH content on the basis of DMSO extraction and gravimetry, SIMDIS-GC, and PAC 2 analysis. - c. that it is practically impossible and serves no purpose to identify all of the components in RAEs. - d. that the standard proposed by ECHA is unrealistic and excludes petroleum substances from using read-across.

-- compliant with ECHA's Guidance. - g. arguing that the Extracts, (petroleum), residual oil solvent (EC No. 265-110-5) "is manufactured in versions with both MI > 0.4 and MI < 0.4 and in far greater volumes than CAS 91995-70-9", concluding that this is the most representative substance for this category based on production volume and current self-classification for carcinogenicity cat 2.
+- e. hypothesising about the potential number of components and their possible concentration, and thus concluding that only simple compositional breakdown has been provided. - f. arguing that the constituent pools that have been measured are representative of the pools referred to in the multi-constituent/ UVCB RAAF considerations, and thus are compliant with ECHA's Guidance. - g. arguing that the Extracts, (petroleum), residual oil solvent (EC No. 265-110-5) "is manufactured in versions with both MI > 0.4 and MI < 0.4 and in far greater volumes than CAS 91995-70-9", concluding that this is the most representative substance for this category based on production volume and current self-classification for carcinogenicity cat 2. - h. arguing that the Extracts, (petroleum), residual oil solvent (EC No. 265-110-5) "is manufactured in versions with both MI > 0.4 and MI < 0.4 and in far greater volumes than CAS 91995-70-9", concluding that this is the most representative substance for this category based on production volume and current self-classification for carcinogenicity cat 2.

-However, the information provided is not sufficient to characterise (see Section (i)(A)(1) above) the two substances and thus you have not demonstrated that Extracts (petroleum), deasphalted vacuum residue solvent (EC No. 295-332-8) is the same, or is representative for, the Substance.
-Therefore, your proposal to test only one category member, the Extracts, (petroleum), residual oil solvent (EC No. 265-110-5), is rejected.
+However, the information provided is not sufficient to characterise (see Section (i)(A)(1) above) the two substances and thus you have not demonstrated that Extracts (petroleum), residual oil solvent (EC No 265-110-5) is the same, or is representative for, the Substance.
+Therefore, your proposal to test Extracts (petroleum), residual oil solvent (EC No 265-110-5) is rejected.